Chouse279/Payhip-Discord-Bot/README.md

 If you wanna do it via a chat message instead you can use the: ```/verify-cli``` command instead

 To close the bot simply press Ctrl+C then it will close itself again

+Initial idea and insperation for this bot comes from the intergration of the Gumroad bot: [GumCord](https://github.com/benaclejames/GumCord)